saurabhag1/AWS-Packer-Terraform-Statelocking-3-Tier-WebApp-Devops/README.md

 ---

-# Manually Delete the S3 Bucket and run the command in the [ backend-bootstrap ] folder
+# Manually Delete the S3 Bucket and dynamodb table / run the command in the [ backend-bootstrap ] folder
 ```bash
 terraform destroy -auto-approve
 ```